2016 Little Husker another success

 The event is free to all children up to 12 years old.
-Participants get a T-shirt, a personalized bib and a medal if registered by the early deadline of Aug.
-1. Registration links can be found on our Little Husker page.
+Participants got a T-shirt, a personalized bib and a medal if registered by the early deadline of Aug.
+1.

 Federal Judge Donovan Frank makes a point during his speech at the annual banquet April 16..